Who doesn’t love a good bargain?

 Cash-back websites basically pay you to shop.

-To learn more about exaclty how Rakuten works, check out “If You’re Not Getting Cash Back Online, Use This Trick” — in which we break it down step by step using a real-life example.
+To learn more about exactly how Rakuten works, check out “If You’re Not Getting Cash Back Online, Use This Trick” — in which we break it down step-by-step using a real-life example.

 4. Pay with cash-back credit cards